Pressure at infinity and strong positive recurrence in negative curvature: Thermodynamical formalism

 The following lemma is elementary, see for instance~\cite[p.\ 34-35]{PPS}. \begin{lemm}[Geometric pressure] The above series admits a {\em critical exponent} $\delta_\Gamma(F)\in \bbR\cup \{+\infty\}$ defined by the fact that for all $s>\delta_\Gamma(F)$ (resp.\ $s<\delta_\Gamma(F)$), the series $P_{\Gamma,o,F}(s)$ converges (resp.\ diverges).
 Moreover, $\delta_\Gamma(F)$ does not depend on the choice of $o$ and satisfies for any $c>0$,

 We call $\delta_\Gamma(F)$ the \emph{critical exponent} of $(\Gamma, F)$ or the \emph{geometric pressure} of $F$. \end{lemm}

-As $\Gamma$ is nonelementary, one can show that $\delta_{\Gamma}(F)>-\infty$.
+As $\Gamma$ is nonelementary, one can show (see~\cite[Lemma 3.3]{PPS}) that $\delta_{\Gamma}(F)>-\infty$.
 Moreover, observe that $\delta_\Gamma(F)$ is finite as soon as $F$ is bounded from above.
-In~\cite[Thm 4.7]{PPS}, it has been shown that the above limsup is in fact a true limit.
-In what follows, we will never require $F$ to be bounded above, but we will sometimes assume that $\delta_\Gamma(F)$ is finite.
+In~\cite[Thm 4.3]{PPS}, it has been shown that the above limsup is in fact a true limit if $c$ is large enough.
+In what follows, we will never require $F$ to be bounded from above, but we will sometimes assume that $\delta_\Gamma(F)$ is finite.